 The musée du quai Branly is committed to building a cultural complex which is accessible to all, by transforming its spaces, and providing a wide variety of activities and innovative partnerships.

 Orange Foundation’s motivation is to give everyone the opportunity to communicate better by making culture accessible.
 The fruit of this collaboration is the Sensory picture-book of the musée du quai Branly.

-orange foundation takes action to make the world more accessible
+The Orange Foundation works to make the world more accessible

-The Orange Foundation supports projects aimed at improving quality of life for the visually impaired and the blind by facilitating access to information, education and culture, giving priority to reading and cultural sites.
+The Orange Foundation supports projects aimed at improving the quality of life for the visually impaired and the blind by facilitating access to information, education and culture, giving priority to reading and to cultural sites.

 2012: Les experts quai Branly application on iPad

 For several years, The Orange Foundation has encouraged the use of new digital technologies to facilitate access to information and culture for all, and particularly for visitors with sensory disabilities.

 It it thus entirely natural that the Orange Foundation should support the musée du quai Branly in its development of an iPad application enabling deaf or hard-of-hearing children to discover four of the planet's continents in a fun and entertaining way, in small groups or with their families.